 By keeping a tight rein on insurers and defense lawyers, your lawyer can minimize the risk that these parties will try to shift blame to you.

-Investigate the Case Thoroughly
+Investigating the Case Thoroughly

 If the case devolves into the at-fault driver’s word against your word, the case can become unpredictable.
 An injury lawyer can prevent this from happening by investigating the case thoroughly and developing evidence to support your side of the story.